vSphere Virtual Machine Encryption has some limitations regarding devices and features that it can interoperate with.

 - vSphere Fault Tolerance

-- Cloning is supported conditionally.
+- For a standard key provider, cloning is supported conditionally.

 Full clones are supported.
 The clone inherits the parent encryption state including keys.
 You can encrypt the full clone, re-encrypt the full clone to use new keys, or decrypt the full clone.